touchlab/kotlinx.coroutines/kotlin-native-sharing.md

 A disciplined use of communication objects to transfer immutable data between coroutines does not result in any memory reclamation problems.

+## Shared channels are resources

+All kinds of [Channel] and [BroadcastChannel] implementations become _resources_ on Kotlin/Native when shared.
+They must be closed and fully consumed in order for their memory to be reclaimed.
+When they are not shared, they can be dropped in any state and will be reclaimed by memory manager, but a shared channel generally will not be reclaimed unless closed and consumed.

+This does not affect [Flow], because it is a cold abstraction.
+Even though [Flow] internally uses channels to transfer data between threads, it always properly closes these channels when completing collection of data.

+## Known problems

+The current implementation is tested and works for all kinds of single-threaded cases and simple scenarios that transfer data between two thread like shown in [Switching Threads](#switching-threads) section.
+However, it is known to leak memory in scenarios involving concurrency under load, for example when multiple children coroutines running in different threads are simultaneously cancelled.

 <!--- MODULE kotlinx-coroutines-core -->
 <!--- INDEX kotlinx.coroutines -->
 [newSingleThreadContext]: https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/new-single-thread-context.html